Comic Strip Yappy

 Diane, I don’t remember all these cartoons.

-We have novel-sized reams of mail sent to
+I have novel-sized reams of mail you sent

-Was your intention to send me both Mary
+your intention to send me both Mary Worth

-looks like it would be a total scream
+like it would be a total scream to

 them at the time).
 Also, The Far Side